750.145(c2): Child Sexually Abusive Activity

 Distributing and promoting child sexually abusive material is a felony in Michigan.
 The maximum punishment for this offense is seven years imprisonment and a fine of $50,000.
 The elements of distribution and promotion include an actual occurrence of the distribution or promotion of illicit materials, the knowledge that the material was child sexually abusive, and the criminal intent to distribute or promote such material.

 Proving the criminal intent to distribute such material is crucial.
 The courts have held that accidentally disseminating child sexually abusive material, such as a photograph, does not constitute this immoral act.
-Sharing such a photograph in this context does not comprise distributing or promoting abusive material (see is sexting a crime in Michigan).
+Sharing such a photograph in this context does not comprise distributing or promoting abusive material.

 Child Sexually Abusive Activity Under Federal Law